 We believe that the ministry of the Holy Spirit is to glorify the Lord Jesus Christ during this age.
-He convicts us of sin and regenerates the sinner upon believing on Christ, baptizing the believer into one body of which Christ is the head.
-He indwells, guides, instructs, fills, comforts, and empowers the believer for godly living and service through individually bestowed spiritual gifts.
+He convicts us of sin and regenerates the sinner upon believing in Christ, baptizing the believer into one body of which Christ is the head.
+He indwells, guides, instructs, fills, comforts, and empowers the believer for godly living and service through individually bestowed spiritual gifts (1 Cor.
+12:27-31).
 While the Scriptures do not teach that certain gifts have ceased, it does seem to indicate that their usage would vary according to the need that each gift is designed to meet.
-Harvest Bible Chapel does not encourage the use of the ‘sign gifts’.
-Instead we choose to emphasize the more excellent way of love and zeal for the more edifying gifts (John 16:8; 13:15; Titus 3:5; Ephesians 1:22; 4:11-12; Romans 8:9-17; 12:4-8; I Corinthians 3:16; 12:4-5, 11-13, 19; Galatians 5:25; Hebrews 4:1-4; II Corinthians 12:12).
+Harvest Bible Chapel does not forbid the use of “sign gifts” (1 Cor.
+14:22) as long as they are exercised according to the specific instruction in Scripture.
+Our focus, however, is not on the gifts but rather the Giver.
+We emphasize the more excellent way of love and zeal through the more edifying gifts (John 16:8; 13:15; Titus 3:5; Ephesians 1:22; 4:11-12; Romans 8:9-17; 12:4-8; I Corinthians 3:16; 12:4-5, 11-13, 19; Galatians 5:25; Hebrews 4:1-4; II Corinthians 12:12).
 A fuller statement of the Church’s position on the charismatic movement is available upon request.

 Return of Christ

-We believe in “that blessed hope”, the personal, premillenial, and imminent return of our Lord Jesus Christ.
-His return has a vital bearing on the personal life and service of the believer (I Thessalonians 4:13-18).
+We believe in the “blessed hope” of the personal, imminent return of the Lord Jesus Christ.
+His return has a vital bearing on the personal life and service of the believer (1 Thessalonians 4:13-18).

 Baptism and Communion

-The Lord’s Supper is the commemoration by believers of Christ’s death until He comes and should be preceded by a careful self-examination (Acts 4:13; Romans 6:3-6; I Cor 11:20-29).
+The Lord’s Supper is the commemoration by believers of Christ’s death until He comes and should be preceded by a careful self-examination (I Cor 11:20-29).

-Wherever God’s people meet regularly in obedience to this command there is the local expression of the church – under the watch-care of elders and other supportive leadership.
+Wherever God’s people meet regularly in obedience to this command, there is the local expression of the church – under the watch and care of elders and other supportive leadership.
 Its members are to work together in love and unity, intent on the one ultimate purpose of glorifying Christ (Ephesians 4:16).

-The Bible teaches that all believers are saints, set apart unto God and are thus responsible to live in such a manner as not to bring reproach upon their Savior and Lord (Romans 21:1-2; I Peter 1:14-19; II Timothy 2:19; Titus 2) lest the Word of God be blasphemed (I Timothy 6:1; Titus 2:5).
-As Christians we should obey the Word of our Lord, seek the things which are above, walk as He walked, and accept as our responsibility the duty and privilege of bearing the Gospel to a lost world (I John 2:3; Colossians 3:1; Ephesians 5:23; Matthew 29:19-20).
-A victorious and fruitful Christian life is possible only for those who have presented themselves wholly to Christ and walk by the power of the Holy Spirit, which all believers are called to do (Romans 12:1,2; Galatians 5:16; Ephesians 5:18; Romans 6, 7).
+The Bible teaches that all believers are saints set apart unto God and are thus responsible to live in such a manner as not to bring reproach upon their Savior and Lord (Romans 21:1-2; I Peter 1:14-19; II Timothy 2:19; Titus 2) lest the Word of God be blasphemed (I Timothy 6:1; Titus 2:5).
+As Christians, we should obey the Word of our Lord, seek the things that are above, walk as He walked, and accept as our responsibility of the duty and privilege of bearing the Gospel to a lost world (I John 2:3; Colossians 3:1; Ephesians 5:23; Matthew 29:19-20).
+A victorious and fruitful Christian life is possible only for those who have presented themselves wholly to Christ and walk by the power of the Holy Spirit, which all believers are called to do (Romans 12:1,2; Galatians 5:16; Ephesians 5:18; Romans 6-7).